 Alternative Lending

+These programs can be more flexible but may have higher interest rates or fees, so be sure to review all terms carefully.
 There are a few options to consider, even if your foreclosure or bankruptcy was just completed.
 Alternative lenders, also known as “non-prime lenders,” don’t follow the same guidelines as government-backed programs.

 Many of these lenders offer products through mortgage banks or brokers, but not all are available in every state.